thejsway/thejsway/manuscript/chapter07.md

 ### Adding an element to an array

-Don't lie to me: you've just watched Ghostbusters *yet another time*.
+Don’t lie to me: you've just watched Ghostbusters *yet another time*.
 Let's add it to the list.
 Here's how you'd do so.

 ```js
 const movies = ["The Wolf of Wall Street", "Zootopia", "Babysitting"];